RootlessAgrarian/mappingguide/docs/fundamentals/5_illusion.md

 Thus the cutplane can be used to preserve that illusion of space, of a map size far greater than the actual layout.
 It also saves the graphics engine (at runtime) from having to render all the objects behind the cutplane, thus improving performance.
 Even if objects are not visible to the user (being screened by other models and objects in between), the engine will still try to render them.
 But if you know that bits of the scenery absolutely cannot be seen from Location A, you can throw in a cutplane to hide them from the rendering engine at runtime, and thus improve game performance for your player.

-The deployment of cutplanes is a fairly complicated topic and the best tutorial on it that I've yet found is ProMods again:  (LINK!)
+The deployment of cutplanes is a fairly complicated topic and the best tutorial on it that I've yet found is ProMods again:  [Cut Planes](https://youtu.be/7IFJttG9TRc)

 So now you know how to build a road network, decorate it, and patch the gaps where you glued your map together from the lego kit that is the Map Editor.
 At this point you might want to try a mod to the master ETS2 or ATS map (europe, or usa).
 A manageable-size beginner project might be to pick an empty area of the existing map and add your own back road with some nice scenery, then try loading that mod into your playable game and see if you can find and drive on your new road.